droberts-sea/torchbearer-char-sheet/README.md

   - Feed results back into character sheet after roll
 - Character creation / input
 - Edit mode for a character (possibly same as ^^)
+- Character saved (local / cloud)
+- Undo / redo (less important with edit mode)
 - Bio page
 - Gear page
+- Camp
+- Town
+- Leveling
 - Class features
-- Leveling
-- Character saved to cloud (firebase?)
 - Multiple characters
 - Hamburger menu
   - Log in
   - Switch characters
   - Join game?
   - Export character as JSON
-- Undo / redo (less important with edit mode)
 - Join game with others in party
   - Be able to contribute to rolls and have things update